 We take your privacy seriously.
 Please note that by registering you agree to have your information shared with the organizations associated with Bayo Akomolafe, Resmaa Menakem, and Orland Bishop as well as Science and Nonduality.
 We will always handle your information with the utmost care and respect, and will never share information with parties outside those named.

-Event is hosted in partnership by:
+Event and Recording hosted in partnership by: